bitnami-labs/sealed-secrets/docs/developer/crypto.md

 SHA-256 is quantum resistant.
 Grover Algorithm can reduce the bruteforce from 2²⁵⁶ to 2¹²⁸ which is considered very secure.
-It is computationaly cheaper to use a non-quantum algorithm to generate a collision than to employ a quantum computer.
+It is computationally cheaper to use a non-quantum algorithm to generate a collision than to employ a quantum computer.

 ### **Recommendations**